dingocar/donkeycar/README.md

 1. Make sure your running an ssh server on your local machine.
 If not intall it.

 ```
+# If this returns anythin then you have openssh-server so you can
+# skip the subsiquent steps.
+which ssh
 sudo apt-get update
 sudo apt-get install openssh-server
 ```

-2. Add your own public key to authorized keys
+2. Add your own public key to authorized keys.
+This will allow you to sent data from the Pi back to your laptop.

 ```
 cat ~/.ssh/id_rsa.pub >> authorized_keys
 ```

-### Shh to pi, with the right args.
+### Ssh to pi, with the right args.

 1. ssh to the pi with `-AR`. `A` will forward with you're local credentials.
 The `R 2050` will forward a port from the Pi back to your local machine.
 This will allow